saybarsnazlica/price-prediction/README.md

 ## Goal

 On online thrift stores, users can choose any price they want when listing an item which can cause the items to have higher than market prices and unsold items.
-On the other hand, if the listing price is lower than the market price, the Mercari customers lose money.
-As a solution, users can search the Mercari database for an item they plan to list.
-But not only is this a lot of effort but also this is tricky for new Mercari users.
+On the other hand, if the listing price is lower than the market price, the customers lose money.
+As a solution, users can search the database for an item they plan to list.
+But not only is this a lot of effort but also this is tricky for new users.
 Therefore, listing becomes easy if we automatically display a suitable price for users when they list an item.

 ## Data Analysis